The Chico Peace & Justice Center

 The Center works for social change through education, community building, and direct action and is dedicated to ending violent conflict among nations and individuals.

-The guiding principle for the Center's work is a belief in the importance and power of nonviolence.
+The belief in the importance and power of nonviolence

 In the early 1980s, the three founders and others agreed that Chico needed a center where people could meet to organize for change.
 They envisioned a place where people could come together to access information about peace and justice issues and educate each other on non-violent philosophy and action.
 The Chico Peace & Justice Center opened its doors in 1982 on Walnut Street and incorporated on September 13th, 1983.